 If a legal entity or its founder (shareholder) has no ultimate beneficial owner, then the state registrar should be provided with the information of its/his absence, with a substantiated grounding.
-One of the main reasons for an ultimate beneficial owner’s absence is the fact that there is no shareholder among a legal entity’s membership, who would own more than 25% in the legal entity’s authorised capital (voting rights).
+One of the main reasons for an ultimate beneficial owner’s absence is the fact that there is no shareholder among a legal entity’s membership, who would own at least 25% in the legal entity’s authorised capital (voting rights).

 It is also important to remember that an ultimate beneficial owner is: